-5.4.1 Machine learning accuracy with given model
+5.3.1 Machine learning accuracy with given model

-In our first set of experiments, we apply lossy compression (BUFF, PAA, FFT, PLA) on UCR and UCI datasets and then apply different machine learning tasks to those lossy representations.
+In our first set of experiments, we apply lossy compression (BUFF, PAA, FFT, PLA) on UCR and UCI datasets ( $\sim 250$ dataset) and then apply different machine learning tasks to those lossy representations.

-Figure 5.6, 5.7, 5.4 and 5.5 shows the ACC and compression ratio numbers on the UCR and UCI dataset with machine learning model decision tree, random forest, KNN and KMeans respectively.
-The horizontal axis is the compression ratio that is achieved by corresponding compression approaches, and the vertical axis shows the corresponding relative accuracy defined in Section 5.3.3.
-As we can see from Figure 5.6 and 5.7, the Tree-based task is sensitive to lossy compression, since small variations in the data might result in a completely different branch in the inference phase.
-Overall, we can see BUFF works best as it has a minimal distortion (bit level difference) from the original values.
-With Figure 5.4 and 5.5, we can see that PAA benefits high dimensional distance based task a lot.
-In either case, PLA performs the worst on the machine learning test set.
+Figure 5.6 to 5.13 show the ACC and compression ratio numbers on the UCR and UCI dataset with machine learning models, including decision tree, random forest, KNN, and KMeans, respectively.
+The horizontal axis is the compression ratio achieved by corresponding compression approaches, and the vertical axis shows the corresponding relative accuracy defined in Section 5.2.3.
+As we can see from Figure 5.6 and 5.7, the tree-based task is sensitive to lossy compression, since slight variations of the key data features might result in a completely different branch, thus a different prediction in the inference phase.
+Overall, BUFF-lossy works best in most compression ratio configurations as it has a minimal distortion (bit level difference) from the original values.
+But we do notice BUFF-lossy performance deteriorates at a low compression ratio.
+As is shown in Figure 5.10 and 5.11, BUFF-lossy is worse than FFT, PAA and PLA around compression ratio 0.12 in the decision tree and random forest evaluation on the UCR dataset.
+In addition, BUFF-lossy fails to support our dataset for compression ratios lower than 0.11.
+With Figure 5.12 and 5.13, we can see that both BUFF-lossy and FFT benefits high dimensional distance based task a lot.
+PLA performs the worst overall for the machine learning tasks on our dataset.